SukiFromToonMarty2022/GoAnimate-Rewritten-Beta/README.md

 **When done, go to your web browser and navigate to `localhost`.**

 Due to copyright issues, the EvenNode server has been shut down.

+This branch is ment for development with the stable video player & editor working.